DelNov/T-Flows/readme.md

 To demonstrate it, we picked the flow around a cylinder, using the computational domain as described by [John and Matthies](https://onlinelibrary.wiley.com/doi/abs/10.1002/fld.195).
 We do not solve the same case as the authors did.
-We increase the domain size by a factor of ten, and the Reynolds number by a factor of 250.
+We increase the domain size by a factor of ten, and the Re number by a factor of 250.
 In spite of the similarity with the computational domain used in [John and Matthies](https://onlinelibrary.wiley.com/doi/abs/10.1002/fld.195), the flow we will be solving here will neither be two-dimensional, nor steady.
 A sketch of the computational domain is presented here: